 The web has transformed the way we shop.
 It’s also increased competition, which is a bonus for shoppers seeking a bargain but can prove a headache for online store owners trying to stay ahead of the game.

 Price is an obvious factor in the battle for sales, along with the uniqueness of your products.
-But if you can’t compete with the big guns on price, what can you offer your customers to ensure your sales continue to thrive?
+But if you can’t compete with the big players on price, what can you offer your customers to ensure your sales continue to thrive?

 The answer lies in the experience you offer.
 It’s long been acknowledged that people will pay more for an outstanding service.
 What’s more, great service leads to brand loyalty and an increase in word-of-mouth referrals.